 The Best Retail POS Systems

-Lightspeed is known for its excellent inventory management and eCommerce, making it perfect for fast-growing retailers that need to track large inventories and sync their online and in-person sales.
-Lightspeed features some unique inventory features, and you can create purchase orders and complete them across multiple vendors.
+Lightspeed is known for its excellent inventory management and multichannel selling features, making it perfect for fast-growing retailers that need to track large inventories and sync their online and in-person sales.
+Lightspeed also has some unique inventory features, and you can create purchase orders and complete them across multiple vendors.
 Lightspeed comes with fairly advanced loyalty functionality as well, allowing you to store information on customers and offer specialized discounts.

 - Customizable Tags: Customizable tags allow you to essentially create your own inventory taxonomy for searching for items.